wgilangp/w-gilang-p-web-scraping-assignment/Readme.md

-# Tokopedia Web Scraping Project
+# Web Scraping Project for Laptop Gaming on Tokopedia

 This project scrapes product information from Tokopedia's search results page using Python, Selenium, and BeautifulSoup.
 The goal is to gather data such as product name, price, rating, promotion, seller, and location for laptops with specific search queries.